Last Updated on December 23, 2022 by Janine

 Usually, there are parades all over the country showing a display of Mexico’s students, teachers, local athletes, and military members.

 Have you ever noticed that every city in Mexico seems to have a street called 20 de Noviembre?
-That’s a nod to the Mexican Revolution!
+That’s in honor of this day!

-13. Dia de la Virgen de Guadalupe – December 12th
+19. Día de la Virgen de Guadalupe (Virgin of Guadalupe Day) – December 12th

 The Virgen de Guadalupe is one of the most important religious symbols in Mexico.
 Some people even say they don’t believe in most of the orthodox version of Catholic history, yet they are devoted to her.